When you’re sourcing stone for your projects, choosing a quality stone supplier is really important. Here’s why.

-Take a look at the image below for a clear indication of why this matters.
-You can see from the ashlar that the stonework is out of square and that there’s variation in colour – this is particularly obvious around the bottom left window.
+Take a look at the photograph below for a clear indication of why this matters.
+You can see from the Ashlar that the stonework is out of square and that there’s variation in colour – this is particularly obvious around the bottom left window.

 There are times when an off-the-shelf stone product just won’t do.
-A quality stone supplier should be flexible when helping you achieve the right finish – with skilled master stonemasons on hand to produce bespoke made-to-order pieces to your precise requirements.
+A quality stone supplier will be flexible about helping you achieve the right finish – with skilled master stonemasons on hand to produce bespoke made-to-order pieces to your precise requirements.

 Building with stone dates back many centuries – in fact, stone is probably the oldest building material ever used by man.
 A quality stone supplier will combine the best ancient masonry techniques with modern technology by investing in state-of-the-art manufacturing equipment.
 This means you get accurately cut stone (with tolerances of as little as 2mm) and skilful stone carving – all with minimal waste.

-Selecting and manufacturing stone needs skill and techniques that take many years to perfect.
+Selecting and manufacturing stone need skills and techniques that take many years to perfect.
 A quality stone supplier will recruit good people.
 What’s more, they’ll invest in ongoing training and development to keep them at the top of their game.
 This is the only way to ensure consistent quality of stone products and service – time after time.

 Investment in sustainability